DeiC-HPC/BitBulldozersLab/Lumi Jax container with cotainr/README.md

 # Results summary

 The pip installation of Jax works.
-However, one needs to make sure that ROCm and Jax are compatible; for example, the prebuild jax v0.5.0 wheels don't seem to work with ROCm v6.0.3 but only v6.2.4 (and possibly above).
+However, one may need to make sure that ROCm and Jax are compatible; for example, the prebuild jax v0.5.0 wheels may not work with ROCm v6.0.3 but only v6.2.4 (and possibly above).
+This is because ROCm v6.0.3 is missing the `librocprofiler-register.so.0` library, however, the tests and MNIST classifier still run.

 The compilation process for Jax is not very transparent.
 It seems to ignore the clang path and still downloads its own clang. `Ld.gold` is the default linker in a container and switching to for example `ld.ldd` is a hassle.
 Furthermore, setting the ROCm path seems to be ignored and the linker does not find the right libraries.
+For future reference we could look into the compilation setup by Samuel: https://github.com/sfantao/lumi-containers-unofficial/blob/main/jax/build-rocm-5.6.1-python-3.10-jax-0.4.13.docker

 Lastly, the Lumi images may be missing parts required by Jax, so even the `pip install` method may fail.